-The Statement of Fiduciary Net Position include information about the Plan assets, liabilities and fiduciary net position restricted for pension, as of December 31, 2019.
-The Statement of Changes in Fiduciary Net Position show the additions to, deductions from, and net increase (or decrease) in the Plan's fiduciary net position restricted for pension during 2019.
+The Statement of Fiduciary Net Position includes information about the Plan's assets, liabilities and fiduciary net position restricted for pension, as of December 31, 2020.
+The Statement of Changes in Fiduciary Net Position shows the additions to, deductions from, and net increase (or decrease) in the Plan's fiduciary net position restricted for pension during 2020.